lack/redhat-notes/crio_unshare_mounts/README.md

 create a new mount namespace and causes both CRI-O and Kubelet to launch within it to hide their many many mounts from systemd.

+## Rationale

+This is in support of decreased CPU utilization by systemd; see [Rationale.md](Rationale.md) for a more in-depth discussion of the motivations.

+## Mechanism

 It does so by creating:
  - A service called [container-mount-namespace.service](container-private-mounts/container-mount-namespace.service)